-Each of our existing schools has a bespoke curriculum which reflects the local community and context.
-We will develop the curriculum at Grace Cook Primary School in the same way, to offer every child an exciting, innovative education.
+We are developing a bespoke curriculum which reflects the local community and context.
+To offer every child an exciting, innovative education.
 We will teach the children about the local area, and the need to care for their community and the wider world.
 We will build in an enrichment programme and wide-ranging trips and visits, so that the children are well aware of the world beyond their immediate environment.
 We will teach them about diversity, sustainability, innovation, and life skills so that we lay the foundations for our children to be socially responsible and economically independent later in life.

-The curriculum in each of our schools delivers the National Curriculum in an exciting and purposeful way — cross-curricular links are exploited to make learning interesting and meaningful.
+The curriculum delivers the National Curriculum in an exciting and purposeful way — cross-curricular links are exploited to make learning interesting and meaningful.
 When necessary subjects are taught discretely to ensure the best learning possible.
-High expectations of what children can achieve throughout their educational journey unite our teams to ensure that Orwell MAT children leave us with strong foundations for a lifetime of learning.
-The curriculum in all of our schools is supported by a wide range of trips, visits and visitors, and experiential learning experiences, and this will be the same at Grace Cook Primary School.
+High expectations of what children can achieve throughout their educational journey to ensure that Orwell MAT children leave us with strong foundations for a lifetime of learning.
+The curriculum is supported by a wide range of trips, visits and visitors, and experiential learning experiences.

-Grace Cook Primary School will have a curriculum tailored to the children in the school, reflecting the local community, and aligned to our Trust values.
-We will work closely with parents and the wider community to ensure a rich, broad, and balanced curriculum and identify ways to best deliver it to our Grace Cook Primary children.
+Grace Cook Primary School's curriculum is tailored to the children in the school, reflecting the local community, and aligned to our Trust values.
+We work closely with parents and the wider community to ensure a rich, broad, and balanced curriculum and identify ways to best deliver it to our Grace Cook Primary children.

 Key Stage 1

-The curriculum will be taught through half termly themes.
-Classes will have a structured timetable for the first part of each day, with a focus on phonics (taught through Read, Write Inc), the development of reading, writing, and Oracy skills, and maths, with the remainder of the day being dedicated to the current theme.
+Classes will have a structured timetable for the first part of each day, with a focus on phonics (taught through Read, Write Inc), the development of reading, writing, and Oracy skills, and maths, with the remainder of the day being dedicated to other curriculum subjects for example science, geography, history, art or PE.
 At the heart of the curriculum offer is our fundamental belief that children must leave Key Stage 1 with at least age-appropriate core skills in Reading, Writing, Maths and Science, underpinned by the ability to communicate effectively and the development of exceptional learning behaviours.

 Key Stage 2